shashjar/raft/README.md

 ## Overview

 This project implements the Raft consensus algorithm as described in the original paper by Diego Ongaro and John Ousterhout.
-Raft is a consensus algorithm designed to be understandable and equivalent to Paxos but more understandable.
+Raft is a consensus algorithm designed to be understandable and equivalent to Paxos, but more understandable.
 It achieves consensus through leader election, log replication, and safety mechanisms.

 ## Features